-- Please limit the length of your grant proposal to 20 pages or less (not including references and budget). - All responses to this RFP must be submitted no later than close of business (5:00 PM ET) on 4/12/24
+- When submitting your proposal, you must include "RFP: [title of program]" in your grant submission. - Please limit the length of your grant proposal to 20 pages or less (not including references and budget). - All responses to this RFP are to be submitted online through the Lilly Grant Office grant application system at https://portal.lillygrantoffice.com no later than close of business (5:00pm ET) on 10/16/23